apache/flink/docs/content.zh/docs/deployment/config.md

 **Web UI**

   - `web.submit.enable`: Enables uploading and starting jobs through the Flink UI *(true by default)*.
 Please note that even when this is disabled, session clusters still accept jobs through REST requests (HTTP calls).
 This flag only guards the feature to upload jobs in the UI.
+  - `web.cancel.enable`: Enables canceling jobs through the Flink UI *(true by default)*.
+Please note that even when this is disabled, session clusters still cancel jobs through REST requests (HTTP calls).
+This flag only guards the feature to cancel jobs in the UI.
   - `web.upload.dir`: The directory where to store uploaded jobs.
 Only used when `web.submit.enable` is true.

 **Other**